strongloop/loopback/test/README.md

 <a name="model-modelvalidatesexclusionofproperty-options"></a>
 ## Model.validatesExclusionOf(property, options)
-Require a value for `property` to not exist in the specified array..
+Require a value for `property` to not exist in the specified array.

 ```js
 User.validatesExclusionOf('domain', {in: ['www', 'billing', 'admin']});